The Red List of Trains in Japan

 A 5050 series (variant 4000) unit is promoting Tokyu's skyscraper and retail complex Shibuya Hikarie.

-The 5080 series on Meguro Line before became an eight-car train.
+The 5080 series on the Meguro Line (when formed of six coaches).

 ←The List of Other Railways